lylee0/CSCI3280-Group-Project/README.md

 7.2 Call playSound(wav, speed, volume, start)<br>

 Audio Trim (audio_trim.py):
-1. edit(wav, start, end, speed, volume)
+1. edit(wav, start, end, speed, volume) # default: start=0, end=duration, speed=1, volume=1
 2. overwrite(wav, start_record, end_record, frames) # frames is the newly recorded audio
 3. There should be a 2-end slider controlling the start time and end time
+4. When doing overwrite, the record sample_rate and num_channels should be aligned with the selected file

 Adjust Pitch (pitch-adjust.py): # input -12 to 12, default 0
 1. A seekbar with slider or a input box can be used to get the desired adjustment from users